tcroshaw/tcroshaw.github.io/capstone/index.md

 For the next stage of the Capstone I will refine the NLP processes already used in my EDA and continue to look at sub-groups of key words, investigate bi/tri grams and other relationships.
 I will then investigate potential appropriate algorithms to use in the model development.

+---

-## 17th May 2017 - NLP continued, preliminary modelling and another type of catastrophe..?
+## 17th May 2017 - NLP continued, preliminary modelling and...
+Another type of catastrophe?

 ![image](https://media.giphy.com/media/fsMkxhVeKwGac/giphy.gif?response_id=591da0615bfef578251edb9f)